 - Certain foreign nationals who are fully vaccinated.

 This good news comes as a result of Canada reaching its vaccination targets.
 The vaccine targets included at least 75% of the population receiving one COVID-19 vaccine dose, and 20% two doses.
 Achieving these goals allows Canada to ease border restrictions.
-As a result, provinces and territories can begin to relax measures with lower concern of burdening hospitals.
+As a result, provinces and territories can begin to relax measures with a lower concern of burdening hospitals.
 This is great news for people who want to resume their immigration and travel plans to Canada.

 Easing Canada Border Restrictions: What this Means for Fully Vaccinated People